jimratliff/GenoMac-user/docs/Assumed_structure_of_Dropbox_directory.md

     - Witch
       - LICENSE
         - Files_to_transfer
-          - *This directory must contain the one or more Many Tricks license files*
+          - *This directory must contain the one or more Many Tricks license files*[^WHERE_WITCH_LICENSE_FILES_ARE_FOUND]
+          - Jim Ratliff 1.witchlicense
+          - Jim Ratliff.witchlicense
+          - Jim Ratliff.witchupgradelicense

+[^WHERE_WITCH_LICENSE_FILES_ARE_FOUND]: You can find your Many Tricks license files at: «~/Library/Application Support/Many Tricks/Licenses».
+See also “[FAQ: How do I copy my licenses to another computer?](https://manytricks.com/osticket/kb/faq.php?id=2)”